melaniehuang/creative-coding-studio/course-material/week-04.md

 //They don't know about each other because they live in different functions.
 ```

-And then we used that to make a circle move.
+And then we used this knowledge to make a circle move.

 ```processing
 float xPosition = 10;